-Voltage drop is the same phenomena as voltage rise, but it is seen from the grid side rather than the household side.
+Voltage drop is the same phenomenon as voltage rise, but it is seen from the grid side rather than the household side.
 Assuming there was no solar to account for, the transformer in your neighbourhood may be set to pump out voltage at 250 volts.
-By the time that voltage gets to the last house of your street, the resistance of all the cable may have dropped the voltage to 230 volts.
+By the time that voltage gets to the last house on your street, the resistance of all the cables may have dropped the voltage to 230 volts.
 By the time the voltage gets to the welder in his shed down the back paddock, it may have dropped to 215 volts.

 Solar Voltage Rise Calculation